 When somebody presents you something, you should accept it by both hands.
-While presenting gift to others, hold the gift by both hands higher than your head.
-When the host presents you a cup of wine, before you start sipping, you should dip your ring finger in the wine and flick the wine into the sky, in the air and to the ground to express your respect to the heaven, the earth and the ancestors respectively.
-After you take the first sip, the host would like to fill up the cup again and you will take another sip.
+While offering a gift to others, hold the gift by both hands higher than your head.
+When the host presents you a cup of wine, before you start sipping, you should dip your ring finger in the wine and flick the wine into the sky, in the air, and to the ground to express your respect to the heaven, the earth, and the ancestors respectively.
+After you take the first sip, the host would like to fill up the cup again, and you will take another sip.
 If the host fills your cup with wine again, then you should bottom it up.

 Tibetan people don't eat horse, donkey and dog meat and in some areas fish, too.
-So, please respect their dietary habit.
+So, please respect their dietary habits.

 Smoking inside the monasteries is not allowed.
-It’s also banned to touch the statues of Buddha and religious articles and take pictures of.
-In the religious shrines, you should walk clock-wise but not in the Bon temples.
-Tibetan people, when they come across a shrine, mani piles etc, they go around in clockwise direction.
+It’s also banned to touch the statues of Buddha and religious articles and take pictures of them.
+In the holy shrines, you should walk clock-wise but not in the Bon temples.
+Tibetan people, when they come across a shrine, mani piles, etc., they go around in clockwise direction.
 They don't just cross it.

-Since more and more tourists are going to Tibet, more and more Tibetan people get used of seeing the "Big Noses" (western people) with jeans, sun glasses and some of them with shorts (It is prohibited to wear shorts among the Tibetans.), the above rules are not obeyed so strictly as before.
-But we still suggest you take the above advices and travel to behave well.
+Since more and more tourists are going to Tibet, Tibetan people get used to seeing the "Big Noses" (western people) with jeans, sunglasses, and some of them with shorts (It is prohibited to wear shorts among the Tibetans.).
+But the above rules are not obeyed so strictly as before; we still suggest you take the above advice and travel to behave well.